6amson/Dhl/README.md

 # dhl

-## About Dhl courier  remodel website following the re-design of Mariya Tonkoshkur on Behance.
+## Dhl courier  remodel website following the re-design of Mariya Tonkoshkur on Behance.
 Built with Vue js, gsap and sass.

 ## Project setup
 ```